 If on any date there are insufficient moneys in the LGATF to make a required payment to the Corporation, the Comptroller is required to transfer sufficient moneys from the State's General Fund to make up the deficiency.
 To date no such transfers have been required.

-As of March, 31, 2010, the Corporation's bonds were rated by the three major rating agencies as follows: AAA by Standard and Poor's, Aa3 by Moody's Investors Service, and AA-by Fitch Ratings.
-During April 2010, both Fitch Ratings and Moody's Investors Services, as part of municipal ratings recalibrations, changed the Corporation's ratings to AA from AA- and Aa2 from Aa3, respectively.
+As of March, 31, 2014, the Corporation's bonds were rated by the three major rating agencies as follows: AAA by Standard and Poor's, Aa2 by Moody's Investors Service, and AA by Fitch Ratings.